LauraAsh/CityArms/README.md

 * Use the website across all screen sizes, from desktop to mobile.
 Fully responsive design.

 ### Design Decisions
 * As the pub is quite old and traditional, the design will be influenced by toned down colour schemes and structure.
-As the pub itself is quite historic, the
+As the pub itself is quite historic, photos of the pub itself will be a large focus of the design.
+This will come in the form of hero images and also galleries on each page which showcase the beautiful and old architecture of the building.

 #### Fonts:
-I opted for Libre Baskerville as it is a more traditional font based on older serif styles.
+Regarding fonts, Libre Baskerville was chosen as it is a more traditional font that is based on older serif styles.
 This will compliment the ambience of the pub.
 While the goal of the website is to encourage web visitors to come into the pub, the history of the pub plays a large role in this.
 With this in mind, Libre Baskerville does a good job of reinforcing this historic feel.

 ### Icons:
 Icons will be used to further identify what certain parts of the website do.
 These should always be relevant, so as to provide a more navigable website and better user experience.
 The burger icon will be utilized on mobile and tablet devices, as this is the universal navigation symbol for smaller screens.
+This will allow for better user experience on smaller devices.

 ### Colours
 The pub itself has a dark coral exterior, while darker colours dominate indoors.
 This will be replicated in the colour scheme of the website.
 Again, this will maintain the more traditional